-7. The park's famous Lehman Caves began forming around 550 million years ago.
+7. The park's famous Lehman Caves began forming around 2 to 5 million years ago.
 At that time, the landscape was covered by a warm, shallow ocean, and the limestone that makes up a large part of that landscape was formed by the shells of dead sea creatures accumulating on the ocean floor.

 8. The Lehman Caves were discovered by a miner and rancher from Ohio named Absalom Lehman, who settled in the area in the 1860s.
-He likely discovered the caves about 15 years later, and was known to bring stalactites as gifts to his family back east.
+He likely discovered the caves in 1885, and was known to bring stalactites as gifts to his family back east.